Volatility Adjusted Moving Average (VAMA) Indicator for TradingView

 - Source: Close price

-- Why This Works: Fast enough to catch intraday moves but not so fast that you get chopped up by noise
+- Why This Works: Fast enough to catch intraday moves but not so fast you get chopped up by noise

 Swing Trading (1-4 Hour Charts)